-About the Procedure
+About The Procedure

-Permanent make-up, semi-permanent make-up, micro blading, micro pigmentation, feather / hair stroke eyebrows, powder brows, ombre brows, colour mist brows, shaded brows.
+Permanent make-up, semi-permanent make-up, micro blading, micro pigmentation, feather stroke, hair stroke eyebrows, powder brows, ombre brows, colour mist brows, shaded brows.
 No matter what style of eyebrows you settle for as the most suitable technique for your skin type and finished look – all the techniques ARE tattoos.
 Pigment (similar to tattoo ink) is implanted 1.5mm to 2mm under the surface of your skin and is therefore a tattoo.
 It provides suitable definition and a much better shape than just tinting your eyebrows.

 Both micro blading and machine brows are considered a tattoo, as both techniques implant pigment under the skin.
-Micro blading is done with a tiny blade made up of micro needles in a row.
-Machine brows use needles and a power source is needed to operate the machine.
+Micro blading is done with a tiny blade made up of micro needles in a row while machine brows use needles entering and exiting the skin.
 The needles have many configurations based on what technique will be used to create the eyebrows.
 Artists can create hair strokes or shading with both micro blading and a machine.